ZhiLinR/SMU-CS203/Backend/User/README.md

 ### Quick Reference API Endpoints

-### POST /profile
+### POST /register

 ---
 Registers a new user minimally using an email, a hashed password and if user is an admin, defined in request body.
-When isAdmin == 1, user is an admin while when isAdmin == 0, user is a normal user. ***WORKS***
+When isAdmin == 1, user is an admin while when isAdmin == 0, user is a normal user.

 Sample Request Body: